 Listen to the Full Episode

-In this episode of La Vie Creative, Rebecca McKay shares her journey from corporate creative to full-time artist in Paris, her experience with France’s artist visa, her creative process, and the realities of building a successful artistic career abroad.
+In this episode of La Vie Creative, Rebekah MacKay shares her journey from corporate creative to full-time artist in Paris, her experience with France’s artist visa, her creative process, and the realities of building a successful artistic career abroad.

 If you’ve ever dreamed of making creativity a bigger part of your life, this conversation is for you.